Zero Food Waste

 Operating a Zero Food Waste Restaurant:

-MANA! has now expanded into three vegetarian restaurants, which together save more than two tonnes of food scraps per month.
-The scraps are gathered and sorted weekly by MANA!’s dedicated staff before being driven to the New Territories, where organic farms are more than happy to compost them.
+MANA! has now expanded into two vegetarian restaurants, which together save more than three tonnes of food scraps per month.
+The scraps are gathered & sorted weekly by MANA!’s dedicated staff before being driven to the New Territories, where organic farms are more than happy to compost them.

 “Hong Kong’s soil quality is unfortunately quite poor,” says KK, an ex-school teacher who now runs 天作之為, a community farm in Tin Shui Wai that is one of three recipient farms of MANA!’s food leftovers.
 “By composting clean, vegetable-only food scraps, we are improving the soil with fertile matter, perfect for growing organic vegetables.”